Get ready to go global with a free language and intercultural competency course.

 1. One free LFIM course is available to University of York students who register interest in studying, working or volunteering abroad through the Centre for Global Programmes.
 This includes students who are interested in or are going on:

 Study abroad at one of the University of York’s partner universities through Study Exchange as replacement credit or as part of an additional “year abroad” degree programme (including ISEP).

 Work abroad as part of a “year in industry” or “placement year” degree programme.
 For further information about “year in industry” programmes you should speak to your Department.
 For the “placement year” you will need to speak to Careers.

 International Study Centres: open for applications from all students.
 The LFIM language will be linked to the destination of the ISC (e.g. Spanish for Mexican ISC)

 Summer Schools: available to current undergraduate students

 2. The LFIM course should be taken in the year prior to going abroad.
 Courses are dependent on student registration figures.

-3. Students who have enrolled on other language courses (eg through LFA) can also take LFIM.
+3. Students who have enrolled on other language courses (eg through YLE or LfA) can also take LFIM.

-Apply for LFIM courses via the Global Opportunities applications online or via this Google form.
+Apply for LFIM courses via the Global Opportunities applications online (check the application deadlines on the How to apply webpage) or via this Google form.
 Please note that completing this form does not guarantee your place on an LFIM course, the outcome of your application will be confirmed to you separately.

 Students will be allocated a place on an LFIM course on a first-come, first-served basis.
-However, LFIM applicants who are on a “year in Europe” or "year abroad" degree programme will be given priority on LFIM courses.
+However, LFIM applicants who are on a "year abroad" degree programme will be given priority on LFIM courses.